wright-group/WrightTools/docs/write_from_function.rst

 Verbose Output
 --------------

-It is expected that these functions print out information at the end.
+It is expected that From functions print out information at the end.
 This should include the file path where the data is made, and a few lines which help users confirm that they imported the correct data object.
-This should be no more than about 5 lines.
+Printing should be no more than about 5 lines.

-For one-dimensional data, this tends to be the range of the axis and the size:
+For one-dimensional data, the print output tends to be the range of the axis and the size:

 .. code-block:: python